by Austrian artist, Hans Makart (1840-1884)

 with bubbling ballads.

-Elegant, colourful bouquets embellish
+Elegant, colorful bouquets embellish

 fertile banks with a natural brilliance.

-Soothing resonance honours the presence
+Soothing resonance musically honors the presence

-of infinite intelligence.
+of Divine intelligence.

 Flowers open their petals,